CptGloo/TimeGuard/README.md

 ## Core Concepts

 ### Cycle
-A **cycle** is a named routine composed of ordered steps (tasks).
+A **cycle** is a named routine composed of ordered steps or tasks.

 Each step:
 - shows an alert
 - waits for your acknowledgment (`ACK`)
-- only then schedules the next step
+- schedules the next step

-A cycle never advances silently.

 Example mental model:
 ```